I saw a coyote, what do I do now?

 Please consider using our educational materials to inform others in your community.

 The Co-Existing with Coyotes program is primarily an awareness, education, and monitoring program.
 However, we do collaborate with other agencies such as the BC MOE, Vancouver Animal Control, the Wildlife Rescue Association, and the BC SPCA to address urgent coyote issues.
 We also deliver coyote awareness information sessions for interested community groups and neighbourhood watches, as well as for work crews that interface with coyotes often.

-Coyotes are naturally timid animals but it’s important that we keep it that way for the safety of people, pets and coyotes.
-Hazing is used to modify coyote behaviour to create this important boundary
+Coyotes are naturally timid animals.
+It is important that we keep it that way for the safety of people, pets and coyotes.
+Scaring coyotes away–known as hazing–is used to modify coyote behaviour to create and maintain this important boundary

-To haze a coyote be big, brave and loud.
+To scare away a coyote be big, brave and loud.

 Do not run – this could trigger a hunt or play instinct in the coyote